Yozhef Sabo

-Yozhef Yozhefovich Sabo (Йожеф Йожефович Сабо; Szabó József; born 29 February 1940) is a former Ukrainian football player and football manager.
-He is of Hungarian background.
-He is baptized as a Greek-Catholic.
+Yozhef Yozhefovich Sabo (Йожеф Йожефович Сабо; Szabó József; born 29 February 1940) is a Ukrainian former football player and manager.

-Playing career

-Club
+Club career

 Sabo began to play in 1954 for a team of Uzhhorod bread factory and his first coach was Zoltan Gyorfi (Győrfi Zoltán).
-Later until August 1957 he was playing as a forward for Khimik Kalush in competitions among KFK of the Ukrainian SSR.
+Later until August 1957 he played as a forward for Khimik Kalush in competitions among KFK of the Ukrainian SSR.
 From September 1957 to May 1959 Sabo played in Class B (second tier) for Spartak Uzhhorod.

 Sabo made his name as a player at Dynamo Kyiv, appearing at the club from June 1959 to 1969.
 A four-time Soviet Top League champion, Sabo appeared in 317 games in the competition, scoring 51 goals.
-His first game he played in a friendly against Tottenham Hotspur F.C. on 1 June 1959.
+His first game he played in a friendly against Tottenham Hotspur on 1 June 1959.
 In July 1963 Sabo was disqualified for a year for a rough play, but in February 1964 it was changed to a conditional disqualification.
-Also in 1968 he was disqualified again for refusing to play for the Soviet national football team.
+Also in 1968 he was disqualified again for refusing to play for the Soviet national team.

 Sabo was a member of Dynamo Kyiv when the club in 1961 for the first time gained the Soviet title, breaking the Muscovite spell.
-To the Kyiv's team he arrived along with two other Uzhhorod players Andriy Havasi and Vasyl Turianchyk.
+He arrived along with two other Uzhhorod players Andriy Havasi and Vasyl Turianchyk.

-International
+International career

 Aside from being named one of the 33 best players in the USSR for five years, Sabo capped 76 times for the USSR national side, scoring 16 goals.
 He played in 41 official matches and 35 friendlies.
-Sabo made his international debut in away game against Greece on 3 October 1965 (see 1966 FIFA World Cup qualification – UEFA Group 7).
-Sabo mentioned that the game took place after in Greece took place the Apostasia of 1965 (Royal Coup).
-While his official first appearance for the Soviet team was in 1965, Sabo was on the 1962 Soviet team roster for the 1962 FIFA World Cup.
+Sabo made his international debut in an away game against Greece on 3 October 1965.
+While his official first appearance for the Soviet team was in 1965, Sabo was on the 1962 Soviet team roster for the 1962 FIFA World Cup and is now the last surviving member in that roster.